How to Crack System Design Round in Interviews?

 Design interviews are open-ended conversations so there is no single answer and every decision will have a tradeoff when you will present your architecture and your thought process to the interviewer.
 The complex system always requires compromises so you need to tell them different approaches, their pros, and cons, and why would you choose one over another.

-- Which database is fit in your system and why?
+- Which database fits in your system and why?

-- Which frameworks can be good for your design and which one you need to choose?
+- Which frameworks can be good for your design and which one do you need to choose?

 - What are the different security options available to keep your data safe and which one you would choose?

-You also need to think and resolve the bottlenecks like what kind of failure can occur in your system and what’s the solution for that.
-Do you need to keep a backup or you will take the help of any other resources.
+You also need to think about and resolve the bottlenecks like what kind of failure can occur in your system and what’s the solution for that.
+Do you need to keep a backup or you will take the help of any other resources?
 Do you have any backup for your data in case your server crashes and you lose the entire data?
 How would you monitor the performance of the service?
 If any component fails then what’s the solution to run your system smoothly and properly?
-Basically you should have an organized and clear plan to deal with all these kinds of critical failures in your system.
+Basically, you should have an organized and clear plan to deal with all these kinds of critical failures in your system.
+Quick Tips:

 - Don’t use buzzwords and pretend to be an expert if you don’t know something.
-You read some blog posts or few topics today and tomorrow is your interview, during your interview if you throw some buzzwords like “No-SQL”, “Mongo DB” and “Cassandra” then it may backfire you.
-You can’t make fool to the interviewer who is an industry expert, always consider that your interviewer may ask for more details and justification so if you are using technology X or database Y then “why?”, prepare yourself for this kind of questions.
+You read some blog posts or a few topics today and tomorrow is your interview, during your interview if you throw some buzzwords like “No-SQL”, “Mongo DB” and “Cassandra” then it may backfire on you.
+You can’t make a fool of the interviewer who is an industry expert, always consider that your interviewer may ask for more details and justification so if you are using technology X or database Y then “why?”, prepare yourself for this kind of question.